APPLICATIONS FOR EARTH OBSERVATION ADVISORY GROUPS

 MISSION CALLS

-* ESA’s 22 Member States are Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom.
+ESA’s 22 Member States are Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Spain, Sweden, Switzerland and the United Kingdom.

-** Membership applications are open to all ESA Member States, Canada, Lithuania, Slovenia or Slovakia.
+** Membership applications are open to all ESA Member States, Canada, Latvia, Lithuania, or Slovakia.